gtheilman/OnCallAssignments/README.md

 The Twilio website takes you through the process of obtaining a phone number, but [this video](https://www.youtube.com/watch?v=MR5sAZUlx_0) might also help.
 At this point, you don't need to provide Twilio a credit card.
 The phone number used in the demo account is limited, but sufficient for testing purposes.

+**Step 2** Sign up for a [Meteor account](https://www.meteor.com/)

+It may not be immediately obvious, but to create an account you first click on the "Sign In" button on the Meteor website.
+Then you will be given the opportunity to create a new account.

-**Step 2:** Install Meteor on your local Windows, Mac or Linux computer.
+**Step 3:** Install Meteor on your local Windows, Mac or Linux computer.

 The official instructions are [here](https://www.meteor.com/install), but you also might find these [unofficial instructions](http://meteortips.com/first-meteor-tutorial/getting-started/)  helpful.

 The Windows installation process is pretty similar to what you see with installing other Windows programs.

 The Mac installer requires that you use [Terminal](http://guides.macrumors.com/Terminal).
 You can [find the icon to open Terminal](http://www.wikihow.com/Open-Applications-Using-Terminal-on-Mac) in your Applications/Utilities folder.

 Once you have Terminal open, cut and paste [the command](https://www.meteor.com/install) from the Meteor website into the Terminal window.
 Then press enter.

-During the setup process, you will be prompted to register for an [account](https://www.meteor.com/) with Meteor.

-**Step 3:**  Create a directory (folder_ on your local computer.
-Call it something like "OnCall".

-If your are using a Mac, here are [instructions](https://support.apple.com/kb/PH18762?locale=en_US&viewlocale=en_US) for creating a folder.
-[Here](http://windows.microsoft.com/en-us/windows/create-new-folder#1TC=windows-7) are the analogous instructions for Windows.

-**Step 4:**  Download the zip file with the contents of this repository and unzip it into that directory you just created.
+You can skip the "demo application" that Meteor asks you to create.

+**Step 4:**  Download the application files to your local computer

-The "Download Zip" button is on the right-side of the repository page.
+The "Download Zip" button is towards the top of this page, on the right-side of the screen.

+If you have a Mac, it will probably unzip the folder for you automatically.

+If you have Windows, you'll need to unzip the folder yourself.

 **Step 5:**  Run the application locally at least once.

+_Mac Instructions_

+Go back to the Terminal window.

+From the command prompt, type <code>cd </code.
+That's the letter "c" , the letter "d" and a space.
+Don't hit return yet.

+Find the folder with the files your just downloaded.
+It is probably called "OncallAssignments-master".

+Drag the folder name into the Terminal window.
+Drop it anywhere in the Terminal window.

+Click with your mouse anywhere in the Terminal window.
+Now press the Enter key.

+Type the word _meteor_ in the Terminal window.

 For both Windows and Mac, you need to be at the command line.